Posted Tuesday, September 3, 2019 by MCVB Staff

 On weekends and holidays, visitors who want to drive to the Marin Headlands must enter through the Baker-Barry Tunnel on Bunker Road and exit via the one-way eastbound Conzelman Road.
 (Conzelman Road will convert from two-way travel to one-way travel in the eastbound direction between McCullough Road and Alexander Avenue, with a portion of the remaining travel lane dedicated for visitor parking seven days a week).
 Motorists can help relieve congestion in the Alexander Avenue, Conzelman Road, and Marin Headlands corridor by avoiding the area or by using the Rodeo or Spencer Avenue entrances and exits on Highway 101.

 Bicyclists will not be subject to these restrictions and may continue to ride in both directions.

-Traffic is expected to be heavy throughout this area and visitors can expect delays entering and leaving the Marin Headlands during the summer months and holidays.
+Traffic is expected to be heavy throughout this area and visitors can expect delays entering and leaving the Marin Headlands.
 During phase two of the traffic pilot, drivers will be able to use the Baker-Barry Tunnel in both directions on weekdays.
-The park will continue observation of traffic patterns and initiate signage improvements in stages over the course of the summer and fall.
+The park will continue observation of traffic patterns and initiate signage improvements in stages over the course of the fall.